fast-reflexes/better-react-mathjax/README-min.md

   * Added installation instructions.
   * Added information about AsciiMath display mode.
   * Corrected typo in API documentation on `version` property.
+* v.
+2.0.0
+  * **Breaking change**: can no longer use  MathJax versions 2 and 3 side by side in different `MathJaxContext`s.
+This did typically not work as intended before either and even though this change is breaking, it should not affect many users, if any.
+Docs have been updated and `MathJaxContext` now throws an error if it has been initialized with one version and another `MathJaxContext` (later or simultaneous) has a different value on the `version` prop.
+  * Added support for hot reload by always setting `dynamic` to `true` when `dynamic` is not explicitly set to `false` and `process.env.NODE_ENV` is not `production`.
+  * Honoring possible style settings of `style.visibility` in `MathJax` component when visibility is not controlled by the component itself.
+  * Corrected sandbox example with AsciiMath where Latex default delimiter was used instead of AsciiMath delimiter (still worked because Latex is loaded by default as well).
+  * Improved documentation with clarifications:
+    * The entire app should be wrapped in the only `MathJaxContext` that should exist in a project.
+    * How to deal with the situation when you have a lot of math on your page.
+    * The features available with the default imports from CDN.
+    * Difference between inline and display math.
+  * Added Q & A section to documentation.
+  * Changed all checks for undefined to use `typeof X === "undefined"` instead of `X === undefined`.
+  * Added support for esm modules as well as the previous cjs modules.
+  * Added language tags on code samples

+## Migration guides

+* v1 to v2:
+  * Remove all simultaneous use of MathJax version 2 and 3 in the same app and use only one version of MathJax per loaded page.
+This means that even if you unmount the `MathJaxContext` and then remount it, it must have the same version both times.
+If you load a new page context (e.g. not just change page in a SPA (single-page application)) the version can be determined anew.
+If you need to use both versions side by side, file an issue on the project Github page.

 ## License